Mane closing in on Camara’s Senegal goal record

 Thanks to this result, Senegal are now unbeaten in their last six games in all competitions.

-Cisse’s side would be hoping this form continues in August and September when they take on Togo and Congo, respectively, in their World Cup qualifying encounters.
+Cisse’s side would be hoping this form continues in September when they take on Togo and Congo, respectively, in their World Cup qualifying encounters.

-Should Senegal qualify for Qatar 2022, that would be their third appearance at the global football fiesta since their debut in the 2002 edition staged in South Korea and Japan.
+Should Senegal qualify for Qatar 2022, that would be their third appearance at the global football fiesta since their debut in 2002 (South Korea and Japan).

-Their last outing at the quadrennial football showpiece was at Russia 2018.
-There, they crashed out in the preliminary round after failing to scale through Colombia, Japan and Poland in Group H.
+Their last outing at the quadrennial football showpiece was in Russia 2018.
+There, they crashed out in the preliminary round after failing to scale Colombia, Japan and Poland hurdles in Group H.